 - Class 4, 5 and 6 Business and Industrial;

-- Leisure;
+- Leisure:

 - Tourism;

 - Residential: and

 - Ancillary retail uses

 A comprehensive masterplan for the development of the site is required to be submitted as part of any planning application for the site.
+The masterplan should be informed by the Landscape and Visual Impact Assessment (LVIA) that has been carried out for the site.
+The LVIA must also be provided alongside any planning application for the site.